Robert Black (serial killer): Ireland

 18 March 1977: Mary Boyle (6).
-A Kincasslagh schoolgirl who disappeared while visiting her grandparents in Ballyshannon.
+A Kincasslagh schoolgirl who disappeared while visiting her grandparents in Ballyshannon, County Donegal.
 She was last seen near her grandmother's house at Cashelard, near Ballyshannon, County Donegal on 18 March 1977.
 Black is known to have been in County Donegal at the time of Boyle's disappearance, being charged with after-hours drinking in Annagry.
-One eyewitness report states a woman had heard whimpering sounds emanating from Black's van, parked outside a Dungloe pub, on this date.
+One eyewitness report states a woman had heard whimpering sounds emanating from a van parked outside a Dungloe pub on this date.
 Boyle's body has never been found.

 West Germany

 20 June 1985: Silke Garben (10).
 Garben was a Detmold schoolgirl who disappeared on her way to a dental appointment.
 Her body was found in a stream close to a British Army base near to her home the day after her disappearance.
 Garben had been violently sexually assaulted and strangled, although she died of drowning.
 Black is known to have made a delivery of posters to this British Army base on the date of Garben's disappearance.

-11 May 1989.
-Ramona Herling (11).
+11 May 1989: Ramona Herling (11).
 Last seen walking to a swimming complex just 500 yards from her home in the town of Bad Driburg.
 Her body has never been found.